-Online materials libraries
+Online / on-premise materials libraries

-The Speedstack Material Library includes a Download Library option to allow users to download material library MLBX files from the Polar website.
-The Download Material Libraries feature provides the user with a list of available library files; on selection the file is downloaded and is either appended to the existing data or replaces the existing data.
+The Speedstack Material Library includes an online library to allow users to download material library MLBX files from the Polar website.
+The online material libraries feature provides the user with a list of available library files; on selection the file is downloaded and is either appended to the existing data or replaces the existing data.